omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 | **Project page**       | [Google Summer of Code 2024 Project Page](https://summerofcode.withgoogle.com/myprojects/details/56o5Fdkj)  |
 | **TOSCA specification version 2**    | [TOSCA Version 2.0 Committee Specification Draft]([https://summerofcode.withgoogle.com/myprojects/details/56o5Fdkj](https://docs.oasis-open.org/tosca/TOSCA/v2.0/csd06/TOSCA-v2.0-csd06.html))  |

+## Project Summary

+This project is an enhancement for Eclipse Winery, Eclipse Winery is a web-based environment for modeling OASIS TOSCA topologies, by implementing basic security measures.
+Currently, Winery focuses on providing a graphical editing environment for modeling application topologies.
+However, by having a Language Server Protocol (LSP) provider for OASIS TOSCA YAML files.
+This would allow Winery to support the latest version of the OASIS TOSCA standard and handle dynamic type additions.
+The outcomes of the project include:
+1- LSP server supports the latest OASIS TOSCA 2.0 standard.
+2- LSP server that is aware of newly introduced types and makes them available in the service template.
+3- LSP server that handle multiple files whithin reposatory or directory.
+4- LSP server that have context dependent auto-completion.
+4- Demonstrating the functionality of the LSP server using compatible Visual Studio Code.

 ## Vision